ADHD Cleaning & Laundry

 If you notice that the top shelf in the frig is getting pretty grody, give it a quick wipe down.
 In less than 60 seconds, you just wiped a chore off of your to-do list.

-11. Push past the inability to get started cleaning.
+11. Push past the inability to get started.

 Task initiation is one of several executive functions that can be affected if you have ADHD.
 That might mean that while doing interesting tasks are not a problem for you, you just can’t muster the energy to get started on things you don’t enjoy like maybe… cleaning the house.
-Knowing this, try to push past the urge to procrastinate and just get started.Ā
+Knowing this, try to push past the urge to procrastinate.Ā Remind yourself that once you are up and moving, it will be easier to keep going.
+Get up and just do one thing.

 12. Don’t be afraid to delegate cleaning tasks to other family members.Ā